-So now that we’ve gotten the basics out of the way, let’s get down to explaining each type of card in more detail.
+So, now that we’ve gotten the basics out of the way let’s explain each type of card in more detail.

-SD cards, which stand for Secure Digital cards, are your go-to memory cards for DSLRs, computers, audio players, and smartphones.
-There are actually different types of SD cards that all fall under the SD card umbrella: your standard SD card and the SHC card and SDXC cards.
+SD cards, or Secure Digital cards, are your go-to memory cards for DSLRs, computers, audio players, and smartphones.
+There are different types of SD cards that all fall under the SD card umbrella: your standard SD card, the SHC card, and SDXC cards.

 SDHC cards, which are short for Secure Digital High Capacity, are SD cards that can hold between 4 to 32 gigabytes of data.
-These are your more standard SD cards that you have probably used when shooting video on your DSLR back in the early 2000s.
+These are the standard SD cards you probably used when shooting video on your DSLR in the early 2000s.

-SDXC cards, which stands for Secure Digital Extended Capacity, can hold over 64 gigabytes and beyond.
-These types of SD cards are usually used for shooting 4K footage with higher-end cameras.
+SDXC cards, which stand for Secure Digital Extended Capacity, can hold over 64 gigabytes and beyond.
+These SD cards are usually used for shooting 4K footage with higher-end cameras.

-Also, SDXC cards don’t work with all cameras, especially older ones, so you need to do your research ahead of time before going out and grabbing one of these.
+Also, SDXC cards don’t work with all cameras, especially older ones, so you need to do your research before going out and grabbing one of these.

-MicroSD cards function similarly to the traditional SD cards, but at about five times smaller than your typical SD card.
-Because of their size, these types of cards are more ideal when shooting on a smartphone, shooting for long hours taking real-time footage with a GoPro, or shooting wide-sweeping landscapes with a drone.
+MicroSD cards function similarly to traditional SD cards but are about five times smaller than your typical SD card.
+Because of their size, these cards are ideal when shooting on a smartphone, shooting for long hours, taking real-time footage with a GoPro, or shooting wide-sweeping landscapes with a drone.

-This is especially true where you are out shooting hours of footage without any DIT station to back up your footage.
+This is especially true when you shoot hours without any DIT station to back up your footage.
 You can even get microSDXC cards with storage space up to 400GB, but it’s not cheap.

 As for uploading your footage, you will need a card adapter to work with microSD on devices that aren’t built to support them, and vice-versa.
 Keep that in mind before your shoot, so you don’t forget to buy an adapter to back up and use the footage you captured when you get back home.

-It is fairly common to get an adapter, which is almost like a shell that makes the microSD card the size of a regular SD-card, whenever you purchase your microSD card.
+It is fairly common to get an adapter, almost like a shell, that makes the microSD card the size of a regular SD card whenever you purchase your microSD card.

-Moving on from SD cards, we have CompactFlash cards, which were invented to be used for higher-end DSLR cameras.
+Moving on from SD cards, we have CompactFlash cards, which were invented for higher-end DSLR cameras.
 However, over time, with the advent of SDHC and SDXC cards, CompactFlash cards are now an optional choice for cameras that support both SD and CompactFlash formats.

-While the maximum write speed of a typical CompactFlash card caps out at 167 MB/s, CFast cards have been proven to write all the way up to 600 MB/s, though they usually average more like 430 MB/s write speeds.
+While the maximum write speed of a typical CompactFlash card caps out at 167 MB/s, CFast cards have been proven to write up to 600 MB/s, though they usually average more like 430 MB/s write speeds.

-XQD cards were originally meant to be the successor to the compact flash card, but have since become used more for Sony and Nikon DSLR cameras specifically.
+XQD cards were initially meant to be the successor to the compact flash card but have since become used more for Sony and Nikon DSLR cameras.

 However, support for this type of card has been discontinued in favor of the CFexpress format cards, which will be released sometime later this year.

-The newest cards on this list, CFexpress cards were announced as the next generation of XQD card when the XQD cards were discontinued in 2018 by owner company Lexar.
+The newest cards on this list, CFexpress cards, were announced as the next generation of XQD cards when the XQD cards were discontinued in 2018 by owner company Lexar.

-CFexpress uses PCIe 3.0 as an interface with up to 8 lanes, each lane supporting 1 GB/s of data, and was created with the goal of being compatible with PCIe and NVMe standards for transferring data.
+CFexpress uses PCIe 3.0 as an interface with up to 8 lanes, each lane supporting 1 GB/s of data, and was created to be compatible with PCIe and NVMe standards for transferring data.
 Meant to be the fastest card on the market (by a mile), they should have top read speeds of 1,700 MB/s and minimum write speeds of 1,480 MB/s.

-These cards are planned to come in three different sizes, like SD cards that come in SD, SDHC and SDXC.
+These cards are planned to come in three sizes, like SD cards: SD, SDHC, and SDXC.
 For CFexpress cards, they will be either Type A, Type B, or Type C sizes.

 Solid State Drives

-In fact, the big cinema cameras from RED and ALEXA have their own SSD memory cards that they have created and branded specifically to run on their cameras, like so:
+The big cinema cameras from RED and ALEXA have SSD memory cards that they have created and branded specifically to run on their cameras, like so:

 The RED branded SSD memory card format, RED’s Mini-Mag, is used in popular RED cameras like the RED Scarlet and RED Epic 8K.

-Because they are their own beast, they also come with their own adapter called the RED Mini-Mag Station to transfer data from your card to your hard drive.
+Because they are their beast, they also come with their adapter called the RED Mini-Mag Station to transfer data from your card to your hard drive.

-The nice part, since it’s an SSD, it can transfer data at around 300 MB/s top transfer speed.
+The nice part is that since it’s an SSD, it can transfer data at around 300 MB/s top transfer speed.

 SxS cards are a type of SSD card created by Sony that works for the Sony FS5 and FS55 cameras, as well as third parties like the ARRI Alexa cameras.

-These SxS cards are very fast, with average transfer speeds around 1.3 Gb/s (1,300 Mb/s) but with a potential ceiling of up to 8 – 10 Gb/s (which would be around 1,250 MB/s at 10 Gbps) in the newly announced SxS Pro X cards.
+These SxS cards are high-speed, with average transfer speeds of around 1.3 Gb/s (1,300 Mb/s) but with a potential ceiling of up to 8 – 10 Gb/s (which would be around 1,250 MB/s at 10 Gbps) in the newly announced SxS Pro X cards.

-To put that in perspective, when we’re talking about Mb/s that is megabits, so the 10 Gigabit potential of the SxS Pro X cards means you could have theoretical write speeds of 1,200 megabytes.
-That’s… A LOT of data written per second!
+To put that in perspective, when we’re talking about Mb/s, that is megabits, so the 10 Gigabit potential of the SxS Pro X cards means you could have theoretical write speeds of 1,200 megabytes.
+That’s… A LOT of data is written per second!

-Like SD cards, P2 cards come in multiple variations, including the standard P2 card as well as microP2 cards, which are similar to SDXC cards, and expressP2 cards.
+Like SD cards, P2 cards come in multiple variations, including the standard P2 card and microP2 cards, similar to SDXC cards and expressP2 cards.

 While P2 cards max out at 1.2 Gb/s (or 1,200 Mb/s) , the new expressP2 cards have a potential ceiling of up to 10 Gb/s. (again, around 1,250 MB/s).